XinYangMTSU/D3JS/Intro.md

 Following the D3 margin convention to give us a space to put our axes

+Let's work this margin convention into a bar chart to see how this looks like in practice.
+We'll be appending all of our rectangles to a group element and we'll need to leave enough space in the left and bottom margin for an x and y axes.
+We can always adjust these values later on if we end up needing a little more space than expected.

 ## `3.4 Axes and Labels`

+For most types of charts, it's important to have some kind of axes that give us a reference point to interpret data.

+Using D3 axes generators in our bar chart to show the scale of our chart adding axis labels to tell us what we're looking at

 # `4.
 Make it Interactive`